Mkejriwal270/K8s-EKS-QuickStart/index.md

 Let’s get started.
 <br />
 ## **What We Are Building**
-With this solution, we intend to setup a full-fledged EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
-To keep costs low, this solution deploys only 2 worker nodes by default.
-The apps will be built using docker and the images will be stored in Amazon's Elastic Container Registry (ECR).
+With this solution, we intend to setup an EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
+To keep costs low, we deploy only 2 worker nodes by default.
+The container images will be stored in Amazon's Elastic Container Registry (ECR).
 As mentioned before, the infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.

 All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows representing different stages in the deployment pipeline.
-Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.
+Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, using a separate workflow which ensures that all your deployed resources are cleaned up.

 Users have 2 options of deploying the cluster: